top of page

 4. Character Examples from Popular Movies Illustrating Overgeneralization Characters in movies often exhibit cognitive distortions, including overgeneralization.
 This section highlights a specific character from a popular film to illustrate how this distortion manifests in their actions and dialogue.

 5. Daily Manifestations of Overgeneralization in Various Contexts Overgeneralization can affect everyday life, influencing social interactions, work environments, and personal goals.
+This pattern can also create a self-fulfilling prophecy, where expecting failure leads to decreased motivation and increased hopelessness.
 This section provides concrete examples of how this cognitive distortion might appear in different daily scenarios.

 Voynich Manuscript style image. a cognitive distortion deamon with multiple arms covered in eyes